apache/superset/UPDATING.md

 ### Breaking Changes

+- [19585](https://github.com/apache/superset/pull/19585): chart requests with jinja code that reference undefined variables will now return a 400 (previously the template was left unrendered).
 - [19230](https://github.com/apache/superset/pull/19230): The `ROW_LEVEL_SECURITY` feature flag has been removed (permanently enabled).
 Any deployments which had set this flag to false will need to verify that the presence of the Row Level Security feature does not interfere with their use case.
 - [19168](https://github.com/apache/superset/pull/19168): Celery upgrade to 5.X has breaking changes on it's command line invocation.
   Please follow: https://docs.celeryq.dev/en/stable/whatsnew-5.2.html#step-1-adjust-your-command-line-invocation